rackerlabs/design-system/_docs/style/text-conventions/voice-and-tone.md

 ## Best practices

-Consider the following voice and tone best practices when you write user interface text:
+Consider the following best practices for voice and tone when you write UI text:

 {% endcolumn %}